 ~ Paulina M. Johnson

 Originally from Mexico City, via Southern and Northern California, and South Carolina, I've been immersed in the field of graphic design for over 15 years.
-I received my BFA from the Academy of Art University and the University of San Francisco (joint co-op program) in 2000.
-More recently, in October of 2017, I earned my MFA from the Vermont College of Fine Arts.
+I received an B.F.A. from the Academy of Art University and the University of San Francisco (joint co-op program) in 1999.
+More recently, in October of 2017, I earned an M.F.A. from the Vermont College of Fine Arts.
 I am an adjunct faculty member at Colorado Mountain College and reside in Steamboat Springs, Colorado where I enjoy the Rocky Moutains with my husband, two boys, and our fun-loving dog Diego.